DarrenNakamura/ebr-interactive-map/README.md

 # Explanation of current files
 * arcology_map.html: This is the main HTML file of the Legacy of the Ancestors map, containing an SVG to render the map and JavaScript to allow interactivity
-* Assets/arcology-placeholder-art.png: The Legacy of the Ancestors thumbnail that appears in the menu for map selection
+* Assets/banner-legacy: The Legacy of the Ancestors banner that appears in the menu for map selection
+* Assets/banner-lure: The Lure of the Valley banner that appears in the menu for map selection
 * Assets/EBR001_Valley Map_eng.jpg: The map image from Lure of the Valley
 * Assets/EBR023_Deluxe LotA Map_eng.jpg: The map image from Legacy of the Ancestors
 * Assets/LV-9slice-*.png: These are the nine pieces of the Living Valley popup background.
 (Deprecated, pending deletion)
-* Assets/valley-placeholder-art.png: The Lure of the Valley thumbnail that appears in the menu for map selection
 * locations.js: This is a JavaScript file containing one variable named `locationData`, which is an array containing information about all of the current locations on the map.
 * styles.css: This is a standard CSS file containing the styles for making the page and links look a certain way.
 * valley_map.html: This is the main HTML file of the Lure of the Valley map, containing an SVG to render the map and JavaScript to allow interactivity